Restoring Vision to the Blind

 The special report is available in TVST as a series of free-access articles, which are fully citable and include supplementary materials.

-Translational Vision Science & Technology is a free access, peer-reviewed journal published by the Association for Research in Vision and Ophthalmology.
+Translational Vision Science and Technology is a free access, peer-reviewed journal published by the Association for Research in Vision and Ophthalmology.
 TVST emphasizes multidisciplinary research that bridges the gap between basic research and clinical care and is available at www.tvstjournal.org.

 About the Lasker/IRRF Initiative for Innovation in Vision Science